mpcox/203.328/README.md

 Below I list the steps needed to assemble a set of FASTQ sequences using Velvet.
 Note that you will be repeating this exercise on your own dataset later in the lab, so make sure you understand this section well.

-First, make a new directory to perform all your analyses in.
-You should use an informative name, but for this test example, we'll use ```example_assembly```:
+First, make a new directory where you will perform all of your analyses.
+You should use an informative name, but for this test example, we'll just use ```example_assembly```:

 ```
 mkdir example_assembly